luketerry/python-package/README.md

 # :package: Python Package

-This guide discusses creating a Python package, providing documentation, implementing tests, and deploying the package to the [Python Package Index (PyPI)](https://pypi.org) and Anaconda Cloud.
+This is an example project for distributing a Python package to the [Python Package Index (PyPI)](https://pypi.org) and [Anaconda Cloud](https://anaconda.org).
+Suggestions for documenting the package and running unit tests are also provided.

 ## Project Structure